Michael T. Franklin: Early career

 Michael Thomas Franklin was born in Buffalo, New York, United States.
-As a producer, keyboard player and vocalist, he began his career performing in a local Buffalo band called The Movement.
+As a producer, keyboard player and vocalist, he began his career performing in a local Buffalo band called the Movement.
 The group had a regional hit in 1966 with "Left Silently".
 In 1969 his family relocated to Chesterton, Indiana, where he performed with several local groups, including GUM, Polyphemus and Rafter After.

-In 1974 Franklin started his first recording studio Futuresound, in Beverly Shores, Indiana, where he would record and produce Danny & the Juniors, Eldee Young, Lou Christie, and The Drifters, among others, leading to a 1982 Grammy nomination for best recording of Reggae Tribute, Warner/Electra/Asylum, on location in Montego Bay, Jamaica.
+In 1974 Franklin started his first recording studio Futuresound, in Beverly Shores, Indiana, where he would record and produce Danny & the Juniors, Eldee Young, Lou Christie, and the Drifters, among others, leading to a 1982 Grammy nomination for best recording of Reggae Tribute, Warner/Electra/Asylum, on location in Montego Bay, Jamaica.

 In 1984 he recorded his first solo jazz CD, Jazz Vein.
-The album featured his band: brother Tim Franklin on bass, Barry Sperti on sax, and Paul Parker on drums.
-It also featured Chuck Leavell from the Rolling Stones and the Allman Brothers Band on keys and Laudir de Oliveira of the band Chicago on percussion.
-Later that year, he formed an original music group "Lost Weekend" which had regional success and recorded a self-titled album.
+The album featured his brother Tim Franklin on bass, Barry Sperti on sax, and Paul Parker on drums.
+It also featured Chuck Leavell on keys and Laudir de Oliveira on percussion.
+Later that year, Franklin formed the original music group Lost Weekend which had regional success and recorded a self-titled album.
 Lost Weekend became Rockin Robin, a backup band that accompanied national acts around the country.

 Wolfman Jack

-That same year, in 1984, Franklin met Wolfman Jack and become his bandleader, touring around the country.
+That same year, in 1984, Franklin met Wolfman Jack and became his bandleader, touring around the country.

-In 1986 Franklin relocated to Orlando, Florida, to become Music Director of Little Darlin's Rock n’ Roll Palace.
+In 1986 Franklin relocated to Orlando, Florida, to become music director of Little Darlin's Rock n’ Roll Palace.
 He planned to pay back his friend Wolfman for his years of support by convincing producers to use Wolfman as the host of a new television show, Rock and Roll Palace TV Shows.
 The show was filmed at Little Darlin's, and in Nashville and Baltimore.
 Franklin negotiated to change the club name to "Wolfman Jack's Rock and Roll Palace".

 He music directed over 180 TV shows, most with Wolfman Jack as the host.

 Studio work

-In the 1980s, Franklin did session work for The Staple Singers, Middle of the Road, Shut up and Drive and others.
+In the 1980s, Franklin did session work for the Staple Singers, Middle of the Road, Shut up and Drive and others.
 He also composed music for Michael Jay and Signature soundtrack libraries.

 In the nineties he began producing music for cartoons such as Felix the Cat and Hello Kitty.
 Working from his own studio, he produced CDs for Tommy Roe, Gloria Gaynor, Spencer Davis, Edgar Winter, Toto's Bobby Kimball and others.

 In 1992 he traveled to the Isle of Man to produce Classic Tracks for Rick Wakeman of Yes.
 While mixing in Philadelphia he recorded with Puck and Nat on the Beverly Hills, 90210 soundtrack.

 In January 1992 he and the band performed with Bruce Hornsby at the Super Bowl.

 In September 1992 he joined the Crickets for the opening of the musical Buddy, with Paul McCartney.

-In 1993 he produced Windows of Time for his close friend Patrick Moraz of Yes, The Moody Blues.
+In 1993 he produced Windows of Time for his friend Patrick Moraz.